robertbraeutigam/scan/README.md

 might therefore need to try multiple PSKs to know which one the initiator is using.
 The protocol is designed so a single try takes a single hashing operation only.
 Still, this mechanism is designed with a limited set of possible PSKs in mind.

+Devices must implement some throttling mechanism for authenticating connecting devices, to prevent brute-forcing PSKs.
+Introducing delays when an unsuccessful connection was attempted, or use a temporary ban list, etc. Devices are not required to permanently store any of this information.

 Both the sender and destination identifier must be present in this frame.